bestisblessed/ai-templates/README.md

 # OpenAI-API-Templates
-Various templates for various use cases of the OpenAI API - mostly with the assistants API.
+Various templates for different use cases of the OpenAI API - mostly with the assistants API.